Other Years

 October 4: They spread widely and have flowered prolifically!

 October 11: I looked before fairly unsuccessfully for seeds on the vine, but they were all undeveloped.
+I found them today on the ground.
+They evidently fall off when they have matured.

 None other years.